 We also meet with our clients in the fall to complete the audit.
 An exit conference is conducted at the conclusion of our audit.
 For our municipal audits we include:

-- An enterance conference, progress conference, and exit conference.
+· An entrance conference, progress conference, and exit conference as necessary.

-- Delivery of audit reports as agreed to in the enterance conference each year, with similar dates in succeeding years.
+· Delivery of audit reports as agreed to in the entrance conference each year, with similar dates in succeeding years.
 We do not allow other engagements to prevent us from delivery on the required dates.

 The review component of a municipal audit includes a review of all workpapers, documents, management/Board communications, and financial reports.
 We also perform a technical review of the financial statements, a completeness review of the workpapers, and a general review of any important accounting issues, the significant deficiencies letter, if applicable, and the attorney letter.

 Because of our extensive experience with governmental audits, we are able to focus on the critical areas and perform the audit in the most efficient manner possible.
 We can offer valuable suggestions to our municipal clients.
 We can compare your procedures with other similar entities.
 These advantages have kept us in the forefront of municipal auditing in Oregon.